westminsterschoolit/cantandum/_programme/jephthe.md

     - Giacomo Carissimi
 ---
 > Greene O think what Joy to him is giv’n; Pity soothing melts the soul; Our prayers with God acceptance find; Thou, universal Lord; God of hosts whom we adore; Here let me hold thee to my heart
+{: .blockquoteCantandum}

-Handel Deeper and deeper still; How dark, O Lord, are thy decrees Carissimi Jephte (semi-staged performance)
+> Handel Deeper and deeper still; How dark, O Lord, are thy decrees Carissimi Jephte (semi-staged performance)
 {: .blockquoteCantandum}